csaunier/rijksmuseum/README.md

 - Add more workspace to share configuration (typescript, eslint, lint-staged...)
 - Improve monorepo management with turboRepo
 - Why alias are not working...
 - Add a custom render for RTL (https://testing-library.com/docs/react-testing-library/setup/#custom-render)
+- Api key should be kept in a vault